arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Modbus TCP Ethernet Wiring](assets/modbus-tcp.png)

-The following example code will let PMC control an Opta™ LED through the Modbus TCP protocol.
+The following example sketch will let PMC control an Opta™ LED through the Modbus TCP protocol.
 The Portenta Machine Control will be the **client**, and the Opta™ device will be the **server**; as they are both connected to the internet router, IP addresses are the way for them to route their messages.

 We can define a **Static** or **DHCP** IP address to them using the function `Ethernet.begin()` as follows: